Home

 LWV Klamath Board Meetings

-Second Thursday of the month at 4:00 pm at various locations in Klamath Falls (or online).
+First Thursday of the month at 5:00 pm online.
 Request an agenda for each meeting from admin@lwvklamath.org.
 Everyone has a voice at our meetings.
 (Only Board members are allowed to vote.)

 Find our recent board meeting minutes HERE.